Check against delivery

 For too long, we have been a nation of innovation adopters, not innovators.
 We need to turn that around.

 Sometimes you have to rock the boat to ride the waves.
 The question is, as leaders, how much risk can you stomach?

-So as I mentioned earlier, today I will share with you our journey to re-steer CSIRO and head into unchartered waters.
+So as I mentioned earlier, today I will share with you our journey to steer CSIRO into uncharted waters.
 There are three key takeaways:

 - First, to start, you have to know who you are and where you are going.
 Sounds easy, but few people can really look hard in the mirror, even fewer really see what's looking back at them.

 - Second, take bold action and steer in that direction.
-It's all good saying it; but you have to make the tough decisions as you navigate unchartered waters
+It's all good saying it; but you have to make the tough decisions as you navigate uncharted waters.

 - And third, jump on new opportunities when they show up – don't be afraid to change course and adapt, even double back.